jsdelivrbot/ReduxPrimer/MY_README.md

 When our reducer_active_book is called, we skip the switch statement and go to the default value of state = "null"

+***Reducers and Actions Review***

+1. Redux is in charge of managing application state.
+And state is a single, plain JavaScript object.

+2. Component state is completely separate and distinct from application state.

+3. Application state formed by reducers.

+4. Reducers combined together by combineReducers() method.
+Each key in combineReducers object, we assign one reducer.
+And that reducer is responsible for creating that portion of application state.

+5. Reducers responsible for changing application state over time.
+Changes in state occur through actions.

+6. Whenever an action is dispatched, it flows through all reducers.
+Depending on the action dispatched, the reducer has the option of changing its portion of the application state.

+7. Action creators are functions that return an action.

+8. An action is just a plain JavaScript object.